French Explorers and Colonists in the Illinois Country

 Code_noir.jpg

-Advertisement for a 1743 publication of French law pertaining to slaves and indentured servants
+Advertisement for a 1743 publication of French law pertaining to enslaved people and indentured servants

 Slavery in the French Colonies

-Before the arrival of Europeans, Native American warfare included taking captives as slaves.
-Although slave ownership in New France was not legally recognized, slavery was adopted by French colonists in Canada in the seventeenth century as French settlers engaged in diplomacy, acquiring Native American slaves through the process of ritualized gift giving.
-As slaves became valuable in trade, captive taking increased and spurred the formation of tribal alliances.
+Before the arrival of Europeans, Native American warfare included enslavement of captives.
+Although ownership of enslaved people in New France was not legally recognized, enslavement was adopted by French colonists in Canada in the seventeenth century as French settlers engaged in diplomacy, acquiring enslaved Native Americans through the process of ritualized gift giving.
+As enslaved people became valuable in trade, captive taking increased and spurred the formation of tribal alliances.

-By the early eighteenth century, the French owned African slaves as well, extending the practice through the decade of British rule and following transfer to the new United States in 1783.
-The first documented African slavery in Illinois began in 1721, when Philip François Renault imported two hundred African slaves to the Illinois Country to labor in his lead mining operation.
-After the failure of the mining operation in 1723, Renault founded St. Philippe, Illinois, and used his slaves to produce crops.
-At the end of the French and Indian War, many of the French who moved west took their slaves with them.
+By the early eighteenth century, the French owned enslaved Africans as well, extending the practice through the decade of British rule and following transfer to the new United States in 1783.
+The first documented enslavement of Africans in Illinois began in 1721, when Philip François Renault imported two hundred enslaved Africans to the Illinois Country to labor in his lead mining operation.
+After the failure of the mining operation in 1723, Renault founded St. Philippe, Illinois, and used enslaved people to produce crops.
+At the end of the French and Indian War, many of the French who moved west took enslaved people with them.

 Old Cahokia Courthouse interior.JPG